 Dr. Torq (aka: Rob Reilly) is an independent consultant, hacker, engineer, columnist, and speaker specializing in Linux, the physical computing stack, DIY/Maker Movement and the tech media.
 His “Off The Shelf Hacker” column appears weekly on thenewstack.io.
 He’s been hired for a variety of engineering, business analysis, and special projects with AT&T, Intermedia, Lockheed-Martin, Martin-Marietta and Dice.
 Rob’s posted hundreds of feature tech articles for LinuxPlanet.com, Linux Journal magazine, Raspberry Pi Geek magazine, techtarget and others.
 He is a co-author of “Point & Click OpenOffice.org” and worked as a contributing editor for LinuxToday.com.
 He’s given tech talks at OSCON, Fossetcon, the Future of Educational Technology Conference (FETC) and other events.
 Doc has a BS from Purdue University.

-He also has a strong interest in Steampunk and incorporates those elements into his writing, speaking and drtorq.com activities.
-Steampunk is a fascinating mix of modern trends, imagination, futuristic speculation and ecclectic characterizations, from the past.
-In other words, it fits in perfectly with Doc’s view of technology, prosperity, Conservative American traditions, and civilized behavior.
+He also has a strong interest in Steampunk incorporating those elements into his writing, speaking and prototyping activities.
+Steampunk is a fascinating mix of modern trends, imagination, futuristic speculation and eclectic characterizations, from the past.
+It fits in perfectly with Doc’s view of technology, prosperity, Conservative American traditions, and civilized behavior.

-Doc usually uses his given name of Rob Reilly when signing checks and legal documents.
+Doc uses his given name of Rob Reilly when signing checks and legal documents.